Road Bike vs. Hybrid Bike: Differences Explained by Expert

 Frame Materials

-Road bikes have mostly frames made of aluminum or carbon.
-Hybrid bikes are mostly aluminum, steel, or carbon, depending on their price range.
-Titanium road and hybrid bikes are in the minority.
+Road bikes typically feature frames from aluminum or carbon.
+In contrast, hybrid bikes often use aluminum, steel, or carbon, depending on their price range.
+Titanium models of both road and hybrid bikes are relatively rare.

-To make their entry-level bikes more attractive, bike manufacturers use combinations of an aluminum frame with a carbon fork that can absorb more vibrations.
+To make their entry-level bikes more attractive, bike manufacturers use combinations of an aluminum frame with a carbon fork that can absorb more vibrations and is lighter than an aluminum one.

 Accessories